LuckyLapras/pokecrystal/README.md

 it's currently 34 degrees celsius outside (and probably higher inside) at the time of writing which for some reason spurred me to start making a crystal rom hack. for now i'll probably just implement a bunch of the tutorials and bugfixes that the good people who originally worked on this disassembly put together

+(as a lil note to myself: i've reached the phys/spec split section in the tutorials)

 original readme:

 This is a disassembly of Pokémon Crystal.